 Stunted business growth

-As a result of restricted access to finance business growth may be stunted, with a possible rise in the number of business failures and increased redundancies that need to be funded by the government.
+As a result of restricted access to finance business growth may have been stunted, with a possible rise in the number of business failures and increased redundancies that require funding by the government.
 It’s also questionable whether HMRC will offer as many Time to Pay (TTP) arrangements to businesses that are struggling to pay their taxes.

-For more information on the change in HMRC creditor status and how it might affect your company, call one of our expert team for a free same-day meeting.
+For more information on the change in HMRC creditor status and how your company might have been affected, call one of our expert team for a free same-day meeting.
 Begbies Traynor is the UK’s largest professional services consultancy and operates from an extensive network of offices around the country.

 More Begbies Traynor Articles